Higher Mass Limits (HML) allow particular heavy vehicles to access additional mass entitlements providing:

 Below are standard axle mass limit increases for vehicles fitted with certified road friendly suspensions.
 Before operating under HML, it is strongly recommended that you check the HML transition notice relevant to the jurisdiction/s you will be operating in to ensure that you conform to potential minor variations from the national policy.

 |Type of axle group||Maximum mass (tonnes) permitted under GML||Maximum mass (tonnes) permitted under HML|

 |Single drive axles on buses||9t||10t|

 In Queensland and New South Wales transport operators running HML must participate in the IAP.
 For more information visit the Intelligence Access Program page and read the Intelligent Access Program (IAP) information sheet (PDF, 117KB).

 When operating at higher mass limits, operators must ensure that the route is authorised for their particular vehicle.
-Approved HML routes can be found on State and territory road transport authority mapping sites.
+Approved HML routes can be found using map layers in our online mapping tool the NHVR Route Planner and on State and territory road transport authority mapping sites.